 Shattuck Car 1912

-50th Anniversary Picture; Front Marian Colman Shattuck & Aaron Draper Shattuck (prominent artist); Isabell Messenger Shattuck & Edwin Shattuck are the 2nd & 3rd from the left.
+50th Anniversary Picture; Front Marian Colman Shattuck & Aaron Draper Shattuck (prominent artist); Isabelle Messenger Shattuck & Edwin Shattuck are the 2nd & 3rd from the left.

-Later Isabell Messenger Shattuck, divorced wife of Edwin H., lived there and by June 1987 June Shattuck Feeley, youngest daughter of Isabell owned the house.
+Later, Isabelle Messenger Shattuck, the divorced wife of Edwin H., lived there with her daughter June Shattuck Feeley.